AntoineSacre/HORC/README.md

-# HORC
+# Harmonized Ontology for Regulatory Compliance (HORC)

-Harmonized Ontology for Regulatory Compliance
+The Harmonized Ontology for Regulatory Compliance is ...